-In compliance with the engagement entrusted to us by your shareholders' general meeting, we have audited the accompanying financial statements of ID LOGISTICS GROUP for the year ended December 31, 2017.
+In compliance with the engagement entrusted to us by your Shareholders' Meeting, we have audited the accompanying financial statements of ID Logistics Group for the year ended December 31, 2018.

-In our opinion, the financial statements give a true and fair view of the assets and liabilities and of the financial position of the Group as at December 31, 2017, and of the results of its operations for the year then ended in accordance with French accounting principles.
+In our opinion, the financial statements give a true and fair view of the assets and liabilities and of the financial position of the Company as at December 31, 2018 and of the results of its operations for the year then ended in accordance with French accounting principles.